 - An inductive relationship causes the ectoderm directly above the notochord to sink downward, forming a trough, and ectoderm to either side to rise up forming crests to either side.
 The trough collapses into a hollow tube lying above the precursor to the notochord.
 This is the neural tube - the precursor to the brain and spinal cord.

-- In craniates, cells slough off of the interior of the crests to either side of the neural tube to form neural crest ectoderm.
-These cells migrate in amoeboid fashion to distant locations in the body where they give rise to the peripheral nervous system among other things (later).
+- In vertebrates and urochordates, cells slough off of the interior of the crests to either side of the neural tube to form neural crest ectoderm.
+These cells migrate in amoeboid fashion to distant locations in the body where they give rise to a large list of other things.

 - Non-neural ectoderm of the body surface